Celerway/metamorphosis/README.md

 # Metamorphosis

 A simple MQTT -> Kafka bridge and concentrator.
-Note that we'll use Red Panda instead of Kafka.
-It is simpler and faster, and claims protocol compatibility with Kafka.
+Note that we'll use [Red Panda](https://github.com/vectorizedio/redpanda) instead of Kafka.
+It is simpler (no zookeeper) and faster (no JVM), and claims protocol compatibility with Kafka.
 You should consider it.

 This is a protocol bridge between MQTT and Kafka.
 It'll connect to a broker, subscription and listen for messages.
 When a message is received, we'll give it to kafka.
 It is meant to be running in a k8s pod.